arnoldcano/cerberus/README.md

 # Cerberus

-**Cerberus** is an example multi-host Docker Swarm using Docker Machine, Docker Compose, Consul, and Interlock.
+**Cerberus** is an example multi-host Docker Swarm using Docker Machine, Docker Compose, Docker Networking, Consul, and Interlock.

 ## Prerequisites
 This software must be installed first